damolinx/Core2/README.md

 ## Core2 Library

-This library is designed to easily create command-line tools.
+This library is intended to help with creation of command-line tools.

 ### Functionality